The 10-second takeaway

 EPS came in at $1.34.
 The 27 earnings estimates compiled by S&P Capital IQ predicted $1.29 per share.
 GAAP EPS of $1.34 for Q4 were 16% higher than the prior-year quarter's $1.16 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 37.8%, 60 basis points worse than the prior-year quarter.
-Operating margin was 6.0%, 90 basis points worse than the prior-year quarter.
-Net margin was 3.8%, 30 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 41.3%, much better than the prior-year quarter.
+Operating margin was 15.0%, 20 basis points worse than the prior-year quarter.
+Net margin was 9.5%, 20 basis points worse than the prior-year quarter.
 (Margins calculated in GAAP terms.)

 - Add Williams-Sonoma to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Williams-Sonoma.
+The Motley Fool recommends Williams-Sonoma.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.